frankstepanski/node-express-course/week3/readme.md

 Building a web application becomes a simpler task with the addition of web frameworks.
-A web framework in Node.js is a module that offers structure to your application that allows you to build and customize the way your application feels without worrying about building certain features from scratch, such as serving individual files.
+A web framework in Node.js is a module that offers structure to your application that allows you to build and customize the way your application feels without worrying about building certain features from scratch.

 [Express](https://expressjs.com/), is a Node web server framework that promotes itself as "fast, unopinionated, and minimalist".
 Express can be thought of as an abstraction layer on top of Node's built-in HTTP server.